jeremycohoe/CLEMEA23-DEVWKS-2270/README.md

 This is an interactive section - follow along with the proctor.

+Steps: Login to YANG Suite, select Explore YANG, select the YANG repository and CPU data model then click Load.

 # Configuring Telemetry Subscriptions on the Catalyst 9300

-The next step is configure the telemetry subscriptions.
-This consists of several configuration steps:
+The next step is to review the telemetry subscriptions.
+Run the **show run | section tel** CLI and review the returned details:

 1. Every process that you need to monitor from the device requires a subscription.
 We will create four subscriptions to monitor the following aspects: CPU, Power, Memory and Temperature.